Best MOBA and LOL Mouse 2017

 I reviewed this product a couple of years ago on my YouTube channel and was surprised how much it felt like the Razer Naga.
-It's fairly accurate with a laser sensor and DPI up to 16,400 DPI.
+It's fairly accurate with an Avago sensor and up to 16,400 DPI.

 Most importantly it has up to 18 programmable buttons along with 56 savable memory profiles.
 It is fairly heavy when compared to the gaming mice I use for FPS genre games; however, once you get used to the grid pad it's ideal for games like WoW.

 There's not much to dislike about the UtechSmart Venus.
-Overall it's cheap, well-made, accurate, and has a ton of buttons.
+Additional features like weight tuning are nice, although will likely go unused by many.
+Overall it's a top budget mouse; well-made, accurate, looks good, and comes with a ton of programmable buttons.

 Here's another really solid MMO mouse I've had the chance to use, the Logitech G602.
 It's a wireless mouse which adds some additional freedom and it comes with up to 11 programmable buttons.

 A quick note on those 11 buttons.
 The ones that really make sense to me are the 6 on the main thumb grid to the side and the 2 on the top left.
 This puts them in a position that's not only useful, but that simply makes sense.

 As far as the wireless is concerned it requires 2 AA batteries which last up to 250 hours while gaming.
 In my opinion this is preferable to having to plug in the cord and have it charge a while constantly.
 Just keep a spare pair of batteries somewhere near your desk and you're good for 500 hours.

 This mouse doubles as a great MMORPG mouse and is comfortable after many hours of play due to its ergonomic design and thumb rest.